 a) All games to be played under Table Tennis England Rules.
 Changes made during the playing season will be printed in the next issue of the Weekly Bulletin and posted on the website.

-b) In Each competition a match shall consist of 9 singles sets and 1 doubles set, each set being the best of 5 games.
+b) All League matches shall consist of 9 singles sets and 1 doubles set, each set being the best of 5 games.
 Each team shall consist of not less than 3 or more than 5 players.
 3 players only in each team shall be nominated to play singles sets and each such nominated player shall play 1 singles set against each of the 3 nominated players of the opposing team.
 Each team shall nominate 2 players to play in the solitary doubles set.
 The nomination and order of players for both singles and doubles sets must be affected at the outset of the match.

 c) The Captains shall simultaneously exchange full details of their teams and they shall decide alternately, the opponents of each set.
 The visiting Captain shall have the right of first choice.
 Unless otherwise agreed, sets will be umpired alternately by a member of each team, the visiting team supplying the umpire for every even numbered game.